StreamElements/widgets/docs/BeforeStarting.md

 2. Select **AlertBox** in the **ALERTS** section
   ![img/new-widget-alert-box.png](img/new-widget-alert-box.png)

-### Enabling Custom code for alert box
+### Enabling Custom code for AlertBox

-You can enable custom code for alert box by toggling the "Enable custom CSS" option for alert type you want to use.
+You can enable custom code for AlertBox by toggling the "Enable custom CSS" option for alert type you want to use.
-For example open options for alertbox, go to "Followers" tab and enable custom code as on screenshot below
+For example open options for AlertBox, go to "Followers" tab and enable custom code as on screenshot below

 ![img/alert-box-css-editor.gif](img/alert-box-css-editor.gif)